 Refunds must be requested at least three working days prior to the program start date or the printed refund deadline date for selected programs.
-There will be a \$10.00 processing fee for each program.
+There will be a \$10.00 processing fee per person for each program.

-Participants who have registered for a program and request a transfer to another program must pay a \$10.00 processing fee.
-Transfers are accepted no later than three (3) working days prior to the program start date or the printed refund deadline date for selected programs.
+Participants who have registered for a program and request a transfer to another program must pay a \$10.00 processing fee per person for each program.Transfers are accepted no later than three (3) working days prior to the program start date or the printed refund deadline date for selected programs.